Expert retirement planning guide covering savings strategies, 401(k) vs IRA options, and how much you need by age for a secure retirement.

 - Would I be willing to sell my home and downsize?

-- Will I have any ongoing health or medical expenses?
+- Will I have ongoing healthcare or medical expenses?

-- Do I want to travel or participate in any activities?
+- Do I want to travel or participate in activities?

 It’s important to take all these things into account, so you can be sure you’ll be able to financially keep up.